Free Web space and hosting from 1hwy.com

 LARGEST EGGS

-The largest eggs are those of the sauropods (see picture at right).
+The largest eggs are those of the sauropods (see picture below).
 Though not many sauropod eggs have been found, Hypselosaurus, a medium-sized sauropod, had eggs a foot long with a liquid capacity of six pints.
 Recent sauropod eggs of an uncertain species, foung near Tongyong City, Korea, are even larger, measuring 16 inches in length.